software-tools-books/js4ds/_en/promises.md

 ### A Stay of Execution

-Insert `console.log('This is a sharp Medicine, but it is a Physician for all diseases and miseries.')` in the appropriate place in the code block below so that the output reads
+Insert a call to `console.log` in the appropriate place in the code block below so that the output reads

 ```text
 Waiting...